digipres/publications/ipres/ipres-2019/papers/a-versatile-solution-for-long-term-preservation-of-research-data.md

   data straightforward, yet allows the qualification of the submitted formats so as to inform users of the risks incurred on the long term.'
 creators:
-- Echernier, Lydie
+- Lydie Echernier
-- Cazeaux, Hugues
+- Hugues Cazeaux
-- Burgi, Pierre-Yves
+- Pierre-Yves Burgi
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079749/download
 grand_parent: iPRES